dot3dash4dot/LightwaveRFActionRunner/README.md

 The application currently works out whether anyone is home or not by working out if their phone is on the home wifi network.
 Originally I planned to do that by setting up my router to give each phone a reserved IP address that could then be pinged, but iPhones don't respond to ping when they're not active!

-Instead, I query my Virgin Media Hub 3 broadband router for a list of devices currently connected to it, and then work out if any match the devices you have specified.
+Instead, I query my Virgin Media Hub 5 broadband router for a list of devices currently connected to it, and then work out if any match the devices you have specified.
 You can specify the IP address of the phone if you have set this up to be static in the router, or just match by the phone name.

-Getting the list of connected devices is done by calling out to KarlJorgensen's Python scripts (https://github.com/KarlJorgensen/virgin-media-hub3) - thanks obviously to him for his excellent work.

-In order to repeat this setup, you'd need to do the following:
-* Download a local copy of the virgin-media-hub3 Python scripts and alter LightwaveDaemon's project properties so the xcopy command in the post-build events points at them
-* Install Python and ensure the python command is added to Windows' system path variable
-* From the command line, navigate to your virgin-media-hub3 folder and run "pip install -r requirements.txt"
-* Replace PASSWORD in Device Detector\VirginRouter-GetWifiConnectedDevices.py
+(Note that this project previously supported the older Virgin Media Hub 3 - you can see the implementation of this along with a description in the README at the [virgin-media-hub3 tag](https://github.com/dot3dash4dot/LightwaveRFActionRunner/tree/virgin-media-hub3).)

 For future reference, other options for a home/away implementation that I considered were:
 * Checking if the phone's bluetooth address is visible to the server